shreeyahi/study-fatigue-risk-analyzer/README.md

 - Assumes independence between days
 - No long-term temporal modeling yet

-These limitations are intentional and acknowledged — this project is exploratory, not final.
+These limitations are intentional and acknowledged, this project is exploratory, not final.

 ---